ohmycloud/website/rst/manual.rst

     proc p() = discard

-For Loop Macro
+For循环宏
 --------------

 A macro that takes as its only input parameter an expression of the special type ``system.ForLoopStmt`` can rewrite the entirety of a ``for`` loop:

 .. code-block:: nim
     :test: "nim c $1"